EdwLearn/EdwLearn/README.md

 ## 🤔Anything else

-🌱 Now I'm improving my logical thinking with DAX on POWER BI.
+🌱 Now I'm Learning about AWS Cloud.
 Also, I'm improving my English skills.

 💬 If you have any questions or think you can help me improve, write me